Do you want discover how to become a freelance illustrator?

 In order for you to secure commissions, you need a well established illustration portfolio and website.
-This is what art directors and clients see when they look through your work, so you need to make sure it’s the best!
+This is what art directors and clients see when they look at your illustration work.
+So you need to make sure it’s the best!

-If you don’t have any commissions, you need to practise your craft and create personal work.
-This illustrated map of Brussels below was a personal project when I didn’t have any commissions.
-It’s now shown within my portfolio, which I also send to clients as marketing material.
+In-between commissions or when you have no paid work, practise your craft and create personal work.
+This illustrated map of Brussels below was a personal project when I didn’t have any commissions at the time.
+It’s shown within my portfolio, that I also send to clients as marketing material.

-I always recommend you create your own website that showcases your illustrations.
-External portfolios are great (like Behance), but having your a website that you can control is crucial.
+I recommend you create your own website that showcases your illustrations.
+External portfolios are great, but having your a website that you can control is crucial.

-This marketing budget is crazy big, and of course, spending money on advertising doesn’t always mean more money and sales.
-However you need to speculate to accumulate to gain commissions, for example you could spend money on:
+This digital advertising spend is crazy big, and of course, spending money on advertising doesn’t always mean more money and sales.
+You might also look at that sum and think it’s not related to you.
+However, it really is!
+You need to speculate to accumulate to gain commissions, for example you could invest in: